By Steve Roth

-If your home or stock-portfolio value goes up over a decade or three, have you received “income”?
-It sure as heck feels like income.
+If your home or stock-portfolio value goes up over a decade or three, have you received “income,” “saved,” or increased your “savings”?
+It sure as heck feels like it.
 It increases your asset holdings and net worth.
 It’s new money in your pocket that you can spend now and in your retirement.
 (Maybe you have to sell things or borrow against them.
 Whatever.)
 How is that not income?

 But in economics — actually right down to the core of national accounting methods — capital gains aren’t counted as income.
 And they don’t contribute to “saving.”
 Those gains are completely invisible to a huge bulk of the economics work (both empirical and theoretical) that is built on income and saving concepts and measures.

 Even Piketty and company, who importantly include capital gains income in their income data, don’t include it in their theorizing about income and saving.
 Ditto most Modern Monetary Theory (MMT) work, despite (or because of?) that group’s rigorous accounting-based approach.

 There’s a historical reason: When FDR tasked Simon Kuznets and his cohorts to create the National Income and Product Accounts (NIPAs) in the 1930s, they had no means to measure or estimate people’s assets, net worth, “wealth.”
 (The NIPAs didn’t have balance sheets, and still don’t.
 Cap gains don’t, can’t, exist in the NIPAs.)
 So they built incomplete accounting constructs that they called “Income” and “Saving,” that they could estimate based on measurable flows within the accounting period.